 Athens Endoscopy, LLC

 Dr. Gregory S. Smith is performing procedures in his very own ambulatory surgical center.
-Athens Endoscopy, LLC (AE) is
+Athens Endoscopy, LLC (AE) provides a

 relaxing atmosphere with professional and friendly staff.
 At last you can not only have a procedure to meet your health care needs,